 Dean's detentions are from 2:45pm until 3:45pm, Tuesdays thru Fridays.
-Detentions may also be assigned during a student's lunch period.
-Failure to serve a Dean's detention may result in increased consequences.
+Detentions may also be assigned before school from 7:00am until 7:25am, or during a student's lunch period.
+Failure to serve a Dean's detention may result in additional consequences.